amangit1314/Ecommerce-App/README.md

 # E-Commerce Complete Application ->

-A complete ecommerce application build with HardWork, Patience, Flutter, Dart and Firebase.
+A complete ecommerce application build with HardWork 😐, Screams 😭, Patience, Flutter 🤘, Dart 📝and Firebase 🔥.
 Some of functionalities and used packages are mentioned below 👇

 ## Functionalities ->

 0. Kick Ass UI + Smooth UX
+1. Onboarding
-1. Authentication
+2. Authentication
+3. Notification when Lands on Home Screen
-2. Fetch Products From Firebase
+4. Fetch Products From Firebase
-3. Filter Products on basis of Categories
+5. Filter Products on basis of Categories
+6. Add to Cart
-4. Cart
+7. Show Cart Items
-5. Order Product with Cash
+8. Order Product with Cash On Delivery
+9. Order from Cart
+10. Add Shipping Address
+11. Select Shipping Address
+12. Select Size
+13. Select color
+14. Edit User Profile
-6. Support Chat with Tawk.to
+15. Support Chat with Tawk.to
+16. LocalNotifications for Order Placed, New Deals and Products.
+17. Add Review when Order Status is Delivered.

 ## Future Plans ->

+1. Bring Real Products Data.
+2. Create Custom Backend.
-1. Node.js(Backend with TS).
+3. Payments (Backend with TS).
-2. GPT 4.0 + Allen Voice Integration.
+4. GPT 4.0 + Allen Voice Integration (Backend with TS).
-3. Google Maps product tracking.
+5. Google Maps product tracking (Backend with TS).
-4. ShipRocket Shipping Service.
+6. ShipRocket Shipping Service (Backend with TS).

 ## Packages used ->